 With more than 300 types of pasta, you may find yourself wondering which are the most popular.
-We have compiled a list of the top ten ultimate pastas that made the cut.
+We have compiled a list of the top ten ultimate kinds of pasta that made the cut.

-Fettuccini is another frequently used pasta, especially in Italian eateries.
+Fettuccine is another frequently used pasta, especially in Italian eateries.
 It is also very easy to make it at home.
-Fettuccini is a long flat pasta made of eggs and flour, commonly mixed with ingredients like alfredo, chicken, seafood and vegetables.
+Fettuccine is a long flat pasta made of eggs and flour, commonly mixed with ingredients like alfredo, chicken, seafood and vegetables.
 Fresh and dry versions are popular with consumers.

 Ravioli are very similar to dumplings, stuffed with delicious goodness between two thin layers of dough.
 They usually contain cheese or beef covered and are covered with a tomato sauce that is also made with cheese or beef.
 On occasion, you will see other varieties, such as chicken or spinach.
 Ravioli are commonly boiled, although some dishes require them to be baked.

-Tagliatelle are flat, ribbon-style egg noodles that resemble fettuccini, only wider.
-Traditionally these noodles are served with a Bolognese or meat sauce, but go well with a variety of sauces.
+Tagliatelle is flat, ribbon-style egg noodles that resemble fettuccini, only wider.
+Traditionally these noodles are served with a Bolognese or meat sauce but go well with a variety of sauces.
 They are usually fresh when used in a dish and hold thick sauces well.

-Rigatoni are thick hollow tubes that have ribbed lines running the length of the pasta.
+Rigatoni is thick hollow tubes that have ribbed lines running the length of the pasta.
 These ridges help the sauces to stick to the noodles nicely.
-It can be served a variety of ways, but is most commonly combined with meat and cheeses.
+It can be served in a variety of ways but is most commonly combined with meat and cheeses.
 Rigatoni is very popular throughout Europe and North America.

 Lasagne, or lasagna, is a classic old-world pasta made from wide, flat strips of dough.
 This is one of the oldest types of pasta and remains highly popular today.
 The sheets are generally layered with cheeses and hearty sauces, then baked to perfection.
 Lasagne works great as a main course.